rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 Note that this just renders the `action` attribute in the HTML markup.
 There is no real network request being sent to this `action` on submit.
 Instead, react-jsonschema-form catches the submit event with `event.preventDefault()` and then calls the [`onSubmit`](#onSubmit) function, where you could send a request programmatically with `fetch` or similar.

-## ArrayFieldTemplate

-React component used to customize how all arrays are rendered on the form.
-See [Custom Templates](../advanced-customization/custom-templates.md) for more information.

 ## autoComplete

 The value of this prop will be passed to the `autocomplete` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-autocomplete).